Types of Florida health insurance

 COBRA insurance in Florida

-COBRA allows you to keep your employer-sponsored health plan for up to 18 months if you lose your job.
+If you lose your job, COBRA allows you to keep your employer-sponsored health plan for up to 18 months.

-The federal law covers businesses with 20 or more employees.
-The federal law also allows for longer COBRA eligibility periods for certain instances, such as a spouse’s death.
+Federal law covers businesses with 20 or more employees and allows for longer COBRA eligibility periods for certain instances, such as a spouse’s death.

 Florida has a similar state COBRA law for companies with fewer employees.
 The Florida COBRA law also allows for an 18-month extension.

-Florida’s law additionally lets eligible people who are disabled keep COBRA or an additional 11 months.
+Florida’s law additionally lets eligible people who are disabled keep COBRA for an additional 11 months.

-The plus side of COBRA is that you get to keep your former employer’s health plan.
-However, the employer will no longer help pay premiums, so you have to pick up all of the costs plus up to a 2% administrative fee.
-That can be costly.
+The plus side of COBRA is that you can keep your former employer’s health plan.
+However, the employer will no longer help pay premiums, so you have to pick up all costs plus up to a 2% administrative fee.
+That can get very expensive.

-It’s a good idea to compare the costs to a COBRA plan with an ACA marketplace plan to see if you could save by going with an ACA plan.
-You may find a better deal on the marketplace -- especially if you qualify for subsidies.
+It’s a good idea to compare the costs of a COBRA plan with an ACA marketplace plan to see if you could save by going with an ACA plan.
+You may find a better deal on the marketplace – especially if you qualify for subsidies.

-If you decide to go with an ACA marketplace plan, make sure your providers accept the health plan.
+If you choose an ACA marketplace plan, make sure your providers accept the health plan.

 Other ways to get health insurance in Florida